irods/irods-legacy/iRODS/modules/hdf5/README.txt

 	test/t5 /tempZone/home/rods/hdf5/hdfTestFile

-iRods-HDF5 client API
+iRODS-HDF5 client API
 ---------------------

 Five HDF5 microservices: msiH5File_open, msiH5File_close, msiH5Dataset_read,
 msiH5Dataset_read_attribute and msiH5Group_read_attribute have been
 implemented on the server.

-The h5ObjRequest() is the primary library call for iRods clients to access the HDF5 objects and micro-services on the iRods server.
+The h5ObjRequest() is the primary library call for iRODS clients to access the HDF5 objects and micro-services on the iRODS server.
 It supports operations on three types of HDF5 objects:

 	H5OBJECT_FILE - hdf5 file